merenlab/merenlab.org/_posts/anvio/2018-02-15-Propposed-architecture-for-anvio-snakemake-workflows.md

 ---
 layout: post
-title: Proposed architecture for anvio snakemake workflows
+title: Anvi'o snakemake workflows
 modified: 2018-02-15
-excerpt: "Bringing the magic of anvio together with the wonder of snakemake."
+excerpt: "Bringing the magic of anvi'o together with the wonders of snakemake."
 comments: true
 authors: [alon]
 categories: [anvio]